collinstommy/tc-blog/content/blog/a-case-against-type-selectors/index.md

 </article>
 ```

-Lets take another use case.
+Let's take another use case.
 I have a  `span` I use in my web app.
-Its a simple back button that triggers some javascript.
+It's a simple back button that triggers some javascript.
 I style this by using a type selector:
 ```html
 <section class="news">
 	<span>Back</span>